Surfcasting fishing from the beach shore

 So what is the best day for fishing?
 The answer is simple: too many factors come into play to be able to provide a reliable theory in this regard.
 For example, if the temperature of the water is too cold normally the fish will appear lethargic.
 Neither can we enjoy good fishing if the atmospheric pressures showing on our barometer plummet.
 Although yes, undoubtedly we have all fished well with a new moon or a full moon, and in the final count perhaps we can deduce that on such days we have obtained the best results.

-However, all fishermen are aware of how variable our luck can be.
-And this is probably one of the disheartening factors for some, although for the true enthusiasts this just incites us to continue trying.
-Fishing that is too easy would quickly become boring.
-Each new fishing season the fish in our waters diminish.
-The decade in which we went fishing with our fathers and brought home a bucket full of fish is long gone.
-Currently, fish are much less plentiful and on occasion we might return home with empty hands.
-But let's not get too disheartened yet...
+However, all fishermen are aware of how volatile our luck can be.
+And this is probably one of the discouraging factors for some, but for many of us enthusiasts it encourages us to keep on trying.
+Fishing too easily would soon be boring.
+Each new fishing season the number of fish in our waters decreases.
+Long gone are the days when we would go fishing with our parents and bring back a bucket full of fish.
+Today the fish are much less abundant and sometimes we return home empty-handed.
+But let's not get discouraged just yet...

 Suddenly, one day, and without any apparent explanation, the tip of our rod started to twitch time and time again, while fish of all species began to avidly bite, gobbling up practically everything we offered them.
 After a time, the same way it all began, the activity of the fish vanished completely and the waters returned to their earlier calm.
 These periods we have all experienced in our long fishing careers, during which suddenly the activity of fish increases markedly, are called solunar periods and they form the basis of the solunar theory.